Cofflag/csm3sc/README.md

 If you are using the Japanese version, replace it with shift-jis char table.

-The table isn't complete, because I didn't reverse the glyph drawing functions of the game.
+The table isn't complete, because I haven't reversed the glyph drawing functions of the game.
 This table is modified from sjis.

 If you find out wrong chars or you can provide a better table, please sent a pull request.